betterscientificsoftware/bssw.io/Events/2023-03-usrse-et-gitlab.md

-# Setting up a Scientific Software Project using GitLab -- From Zero to Hero (Webinar)
+# Setting up a Scientific Software Project using GitLab: From Zero to Hero (Webinar)

 <!-- deck text start -->
 US-RSE periodically presents technical talks and tutorials related to Education & Training for RSEs.